Jim Betts (American football)

-James Betts (born May, 1949) Nathaniel, his given name makes him Nathaniel James Betts III, after his father and grandfather.
-Jim is in the direct bloodline of his Cherokee mother and grandmother, though his father was African American.
-Jim is a former American football player, university administrator, and business executive focusing on diversity and inclusion in the workplace.
+Nathaniel James Betts III (born May 1949) is a former American football player, university administrator, and business executive focusing on diversity and inclusion in the workplace.
 He played college football for the University of Michigan from 1968 to 1970.
-He also briefly played professional football for the Hamilton Tiger-Cats of the Canadian Football League.
+He also briefly played professional football for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 During the 1970s, he worked as an administrator in the University of Michigan athletic department.
 He later pursued a career in business and was in charge of minority recruitment at Domino's Pizza for many years.

-Michigan
+Early career

 A native of Cleveland, Ohio, Betts played high school football at Benedictine High School in Cleveland.
 He enrolled at the University of Michigan in 1967 and played college football there from 1968 to 1970.
 He played at several positions during his collegiate career, including quarterback, running back, wide receiver and safety.
 As a sophomore in 1968, Betts played at the running back and wide receiver positions.
 When Bo Schembechler became the team's head football coach in 1969, protests by African American players were disrupting the Indiana Hoosiers football team.
 An organization known as the Black Action Movement (BAM) was also spreading in Ann Arbor.
 Amid the threat of deteriorating race relations, Betts saw an opportunity to alter Schembechler's clean-shave policy.
 Betts told the coach that facial hair was part of the African American players' "heritage."
 Schembechler agreed to relax the policy, reportedly "to the amusement of the rest of the players, both black and white, who believed Betts was full of shit."

 As the backup quarterback for the 1969 Michigan Wolverines football team, he totaled 293 passing yards, two passing touchdowns, 130 rushing yards and three rushing touchdowns.
 His best game as a quarterback came against Illinois on November 8, 1969, when he completed six of nine passes for 106 yards, including touchdown passes to Garvie Craw and John Gable.
 He also rushed for 51 yards and a touchdown on nine carries.
 Michigan defeated Illinois by a score of 57-0, marking the second worst defeat in the history of the Illinois football program.